 Skills and Resources

-The Service Provider will have the necessary skills and resources available as needed.
-Resources include human resources, technical resources and any such component necessary to deliver the BB Services.
+The Service Provider will have the necessary skills and resources available to perform the Services.
+Resources include human, financial and technical resources and any such component necessary to deliver the BB Services.

-The Service Provider may not provide a reason of incapacity based on any third party or its supplier/s as a reason for non-performance.
+The Service Provider may not provide a reason of incapacity of its supplier/s or any third party as a reason for non-performance.

 Service Level Monitoring